Advancing Indigenous Cultural Knowledge

 IHC Goals

-- To further the understanding and respect for Indigenous heritage, laws, values, and protocols through facilitating dialogue and learning opportunities.
+Further understanding and respect for Indigenous heritage, laws, values, and protocols through facilitating dialogue and learning opportunities.